 Unfortunately, it appears that this fungus likes to eat chemicals so it’s possible that anything you spray on it will just feed it The good news is that mattress wrapping does seem to be very effective at dealing with gasses right on the sleeping surface.

 Question #6: So what about co-sleeping?
 My son has peed on our mattress before (a couple times) but we have an allergen cover now.
 How serious do you think this toxic mattress issue is?

 I slept with both of my babies on a chemical-laden memory foam mattress that Daddypotamus and I purchased before we knew better, and most of my friends did the same.
 Personally, I think toxic mattresses are most likely to have an effect if other factors are present – a vaccine reaction, serious illness, underdeveloped neurology with respect to breathing patterns, etc.

 Now that we know better we will do better, but if covers weren’t available and we couldn’t afford a new mattress I would still bedshare.
 Babies and their mothers are deeply linked in an emotional AND physiological sense, and I believe this connection reduces the risk of SIDS – more on why soon!

 STANDARD FTC DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 Please note that I only ever endorse products that are in alignment with Mommypotamus' ideals and that I believe would be of value to my readers.

-» Uncategorized » How To Buy A Non-Toxic Mattress...
+» Everything Else » How To Buy A Non-Toxic Mattress...